Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 Should I change dose or frequency first?

-If your issue looks like peaks/troughs (great then crash), change frequency first while keeping weekly mg the same.
-If you’re stable but underpowered, dose may be the lever.
+If the pattern is peaks/troughs (great then crash), change frequency first while keeping weekly mg the same.
+If you’re stable but underpowered, dose is the lever.
 One change at a time.

 When should I re-test after a change?

 Typically 6–8 weeks.
-Testing early creates noise and overreactions.
+Testing early creates noise.
 See: Ongoing monitoring & follow-up labs.

 Why doesn’t the calculator tell me the “best dose”?

 Because it can’t.
 Dose decisions require symptoms, safety markers, and consistent bloodwork timing.
-The calculator makes execution accurate once the decision is made.
+The calculator makes execution accurate after the decision is made.

 Key takeaways